Operation Spiderweb: Preparation

 Reuters has found the location where one truck stopped along the P-255 highway 7 km from the Belaya airbase.
 Citing the Baza news service, Reuters reported that Russian authorities suspect a 37-year-old Ukrainian national who had moved to Chelyabinsk and opened a freight business there in October 2024, and in December acquired several trucks, from which the drones were eventually launched.

 The drones were guided to their targets remotely, using the open source software ArduPilot, which supports navigation via dead reckoning.
 Zelenskyy said that each drone had its own pilot to launch and command it remotely.
 One analyst explained that the drones were operated via dead reckoning without the need for satellite navigation, making them impervious to jamming of such navigation signals.
 The analyst suggested that the drones were using SIM cards for digital communication and position information over local mobile telephone networks, allowing control by a pilot far away and supporting high-resolution video.

-However, to counteract the time delay inevitable in communication over long distances, and cope with temporary loss of the control signal, the devices supported artificial intelligence (AI) to be used in these cases, using the latest version of technology known for many years.
+However, to counteract the time delay inevitable in communication over long distances, and cope with temporary loss of the control signal, the devices supported artificial intelligence (AI) to be used in these cases, using the latest version of automatic target recognition technology known for many years.

 The AI had to be trained in preparation for the operation to teach it to correctly identify its target aircraft and to guide the drone to its vulnerable spots.
 The Tu-22M3s in the Poltava Museum of Long-Range and Strategic Aviation were used for target recognition training.

 Ukrainian sources said that the agents who prepared the operation on Russian territory were evacuated before the attacks began.

 Strikes

 As many as 117 first-person view (FPV) Ukrainian drones targeted five Russian airbases: Belaya, Dyagilevo, Ivanovo Severny, Olenya, and Ukrainka.
 The SBU claims to have hit more than 40 Russian military aircraft, including Tu-160, Tu-95, and Tu-22M strategic bombers, and A-50 airborne early warning and control aircraft.
 One drone's footage showed it landing on a Tu-95 bomber's wing close to the fuel tanks; that of others soon followed.
 The drones attacked with very high precision; each pilot, working from Ukraine, aimed at vulnerable points such as fuel tanks in the wings.
 Video released by SBU show Tu-95 bombers armed with Kh-101 cruise missiles being destroyed; the large fireballs also imply that the tanks were full, suggesting that the aircraft had been prepared to conduct strikes.

-Immediately following the attacks Russian officials announced a state of emergency at Engels and Morozovsk air bases.
+Immediately following the attacks, Russian officials announced a state of emergency at Engels and Morozovsk air bases.
 Zelenskyy said that an 'office' for the operation was located near an office of the Russian Federal Security Service (FSB), and that 34% of Russia's strategic cruise missile carriers stationed at airbases had been hit.